ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 ![The new cart view](img/4.4_new_cart.png "The new cart view")

-Another addition is the Storefront component that provides a set of basic components and adds a basis for your customization and extension.
+Another addition is Storefront that provides a set of basic components and adds a basis for your customization and extension.

 ![The new checkout](img/4.4_new_checkout.png "The new checkout")